-Ref Description Risk Rating Major 1.1 Charging Policy - For Residential care homes, the Health and Social Care Partnersh adopted and applies national Charging for Residential Accommodation Guidance (Content and associated rates are updated annually.
-The latest version of the Non-Residential Charging Policy: "Contributing to your agreed by the Council (City Growth and Resources Committee) on 6 June 2019, previously approved policy from 2015, which had not been implemented pending social care integration.
-The 2019 Policy is published on the Health and Sr Partnership's website, and sets out defined methods of calculating required contribute cost of service users' care.
+Ref Description Risk Rating Major 1.1 Charging Policy - For Residential care homes, the Health and Social Care Partnersh adopted and applies national Charging for Residential Accommodation Guidance (C Content and associated rates are updated annually.
+The latest version of the Non-Residential Charging Policy: "Contributing to your agreed by the Council (City Growth and Resources Committee) on 6 June 2019, previously approved policy from 2015, which had not been implemented pending I social care integration.
+The 2019 Policy is published on the Health and So Partnership's website, and sets out defined methods of calculating required contribution the cost of service users' care.
 It was agreed it would be implemented from 1 However, this Policy has not been implemented in practice.
-The Service has refer impact of COVID-19 (March 2020 onwards) and a new care management syster 2022), and bases current practice on Policy originally determined in 2011, and changes in costs and benefits.
-Charges and allowances are generally up-rated f annually, with a small number of charges set as part of the Council's annual bud process. updating a health and locial Care ributions to July 2019. renced the m (October nended for for inflation The Service commenced a review of charging policy implementation in November 20 a view to implementing further agreed charges, developing training and practice to its application, and to update the Policy again to reflect current requirements.
+The Service has refer impact of COVID-19 (March 2020 onwards) and a new care management system 2022), and bases current practice on Policy originally determined in 2011, am changes in costs and benefits.
+Charges and allowances are generally up-rated from annually, with a small number of charges set as part of the Council's annual budg process. updating a health and locial Care ributions to July 2019. renced the m (October nended for for inflation The Service commenced a review of charging policy implementation in November 20 a view to implementing further agreed charges, developing training and practice to its application, and to update the Policy again to reflect current requirements.
 It is in to report to the Finance and Resources Committee in August 2024 with a proposed ne Residential Charging Policy.
 Whilst this represents positive action, the Service track for implementing charging policy since 2015 remains a concern.
-In the interim, ar July 2019, service users continue to be charged on a different basis from agree published policy.
-Key policy commitments including: charges being based on the lower of a maximu of available income, or 70% of the cost of care provided; and quarterly reconcil avoid and adjust for over- or under-contributions, were never implemented.
-U Council's Scheme of Governance, officers do not have delegated powers to implementation of agreed policy.
-There is a risk this will have a detrimental impact of and service user finances, presenting a risk to service delivery and the Health a Care Partnership's reputation. ciliations to Under the set aside on Service IA Recommended Mitigating Actions The Service should ensure agreed Policy is implemented fully and timeously.
-Any proceeding of the policy will require to be subject to consultation, an updated Integrated I Assessment, and Committee approval.
-A timetable for resolution should be agreed we Integration Joint Board and relevant Council Committee, and subsequent reviews sho scheduled. ted Impact ed with the Management Actions to Address Issues/Risks Following the approval of the non-residential charging policy in 2019, environment for Health and Social Care changed dramatically with the Co impacting priorities and resources.
-The implementation of the policy relied being directed to secure the necessary data and put in place the processes resource allocation was not possible and the Health and Social Care Partr recognised the situation and mismatch that exists between policy and prace actively putting in place a revised policy.
-This policy has been prepared for a Finance and Resources Committee on 7 August and will enable a policy to the situation the secure of the secur pandemic resources uired.
+In the interim, an July 2019, service users continue to be charged on a different basis from agree published policy.
+Key policy commitments including: charges being based on the lower of a maximur of available income, or 70% of the cost of care provided; and quarterly reconcili avoid and adjust for over- or under-contributions, were never implemented.
+U Council's Scheme of Governance, officers do not have delegated powers to s implementation of agreed policy.
+There is a risk this will have a detrimental impact or and service user finances, presenting a risk to service delivery and the Health ar Care Partnership's reputation. ciliations to Under the set aside on Service IA Recommended Mitigating Actions The Service should ensure agreed Policy is implemented fully and timeously.
+Any proportion of Policy will require to be subject to consultation, an updated Integrated In Assessment, and Committee approval.
+A timetable for resolution should be agreed with Integration Joint Board and relevant Council Committee, and subsequent reviews show scheduled. ted Impact ed with the Management Actions to Address Issues/Risks Following the approval of the non-residential charging policy in 2019, a environment for Health and Social Care changed dramatically with the Co impacting priorities and resources.
+The implementation of the policy relied being directed to secure the necessary data and put in place the processes n resource allocation was not possible and the Health and Social Care Partne recognised the situation and mismatch that exists between policy and pract actively putting in place a revised policy.
+This policy has been prepared for ap Finance and Resources Committee on 7 August and will enable a policy th pandemic resources uired.
 This hip having has been oval by the